 Designing your eggs:

-Then, the kids grabbed their black crayons and drew ornate designs on their eggs.
+Next, with their black crayons, the kids drew their designs on their paper eggs.

 Next, I poured the liquid watercolours into an ice cube tray, and set out a few bowls of water for the kids to swish their brushes in when changing from one colour to the next.

-Liquid watercolours are washable, meaning they’ll come off clothes and hands, but if you’re crafting on a good table-top, be sure to protect it with a plastic tablecloth.
+Liquid watercolours are washable, so they’ll come off clothes and hands, but if you’re crafting on a good table-top, be sure to protect it with a plastic tablecloth.